znuny/manual/source/agentinterface/ticketviews/agentticketzoom/index.rst

 * Reply - Reply to sender.
 * Reply all - Reply to sender and all Cc: recipients.
 * Message Log - Jump to the communication log.
+* Transfer notice - Copy an article to a linked ticket.

 .. note::